August 31, 2021

 Incentives and Discrimination.
 The CCPA prohibits discrimination against California consumers for exercising their rights under the CCPA and imposes requirements on any financial incentives offered to California consumers related to their personal information.
 Businesses may offer different prices, rates, or quality of goods or services if the difference is reasonably related to the value of the consumer’s data.

-What is CallTrackingMetrics?
+Below is a summary of our practices when it comes to information collected on your behalf from your end users.
 CallTrackingMetrics is a contact management company.
 Our customers are generally marketing agencies or businesses.
 Our customers generally use CallTrackingMetrics products and services to track the performance of their marketing campaigns, their sales teams and their contact centers.
 Our customers then often have their own customers or users of the reporting they are compiling and the communication campaigns they are developing using CallTrackingMetrics products and services.
 To avoid confusion, we’ll call the individuals that use our customers’ applications the “end users.”

 Customer Content consists of the communications that are sent through the use of CallTrackingMetrics products and services, like the body of a text message or phone call.